 What are the best wood pellets?
 Which hardwood should you choose for your meat?
+Are wood pellets toxic?
 Questions like these are famous in the grilling world.
 After all, you want that precious meal on the grill grates to turn out the best it can be.

 Here are some things you’ll want to consider when choosing your wood pellets.